 Harassment is covered by the Equality Act and is defined as: “unwanted conduct” which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.”

-Filing a complaint for a serious bullying problem, one that qualifies for harassment, is a solution to how to overcome workplace bullying.
+Filing a complaint for a serious bullying problem, one that qualifies for harassment, is a final solution to how to overcome workplace bullying.

 How to Overcome Workplace Bullying: Word to the Wise

 Workplace bullying is a real problem that we should be able to combat.
 It affects the mental health of our employees and the business as well.
 Companies should not tolerate bullies as they directly harm their reputation.